Lauris Reiniks: Acting

 Olympus role in a musical "Autoplanet" in 2005.
 As a guest star he has appeared also on "Prāts vai Instinkts" LTV series produced by Riga Pictures (2010).

 (2011) "Dancis pa trim" (Three to Dance) feature film produced by "Kaupo" film studio where he is playing Edvards, a Latvian soldier during the latter stages of World War II.

 In 2010–2012 Lauris Reiniks is playing one of the lead roles in the well-known play "Ladies Night" (Kailie Brieži) produced by Domino Teatras and staged at National Theater in Riga.

 In 2016 Reiniks joined the cast of TV3 Latvia hit series "Viņas melo labāk" (Women lie better) playing Igors, an ex-criminal who is hired to pretend to be a maniac to intimidate Marta, the lead character of the show.
 In 2018 his character returns to the show's 6th season as a car thief and emotional criminal.

 2018 also brings Lauris Reiniks his first lead role in a feature film "Jaungada Taksometrs" (New Year's Eve Taxi) where he is playing Andrejs, the taxi driver and main character of the movie.
 The romantic comedy is directed by internationally recognized director Māris Martinsons and produced by Kruk Films.
 "Jaungada taksometrs" is released in movie theaters across Latvia on November 30, 2018.

 2019 - In November "Jaungada taksometrs 2" hits the movie theaters in Latvia.
 It is a sequel of "Jaungada taksometrs" first movie.
 A story takes place one year later.
 Lauris Reiniks again plays the lead- Andrejs, the taxi driver.

 2019 Lauris Reiniks is cast as the speaking and singing voice of adult Simba in Latvian-Dubbed version of Disney new The Lion King.

+2021 Lauris plays a priest on Tet TV+ series "Pefektās kāzas" (The perfect wedding) produced by Cinevilla Films.

+2022 " Ričija Rū pasakas" (Fairytales of Ričijs Rū) series on Tet TV+ video streaming service where Lauris Reiniks is telling stories to kids from the book with the same title.

+2023 Tet TV+/ STV TV series "No naida līdz mīlestībai" (From hate to love) where Reiniks is playing Andris Zviedris, a famous actor.
+The show was released in October 2023.